-Wales show there is life after Bale
+Wales' draw in Croatia shows life after Bale

 "Wes Burns, Sorba Thomas and Tom Bradshaw didn't stop running, they gave us the chance to freshen things up, up top."

-Page felt that Wales' point feels more valuable considering the circumstances under which it was achieved.
+Page added that Wales' point in their opening Euro 2024 qualifier felt more valuable considering the circumstances under which it was achieved.

-Croatia have a superb home record, undefeated in home European Championship qualifiers since their arrival on the international stage in the early 1990s, while Wales were without key injured players such as Wayne Hennessey, Ben Davies and Brennan Johnson, as well as the retired Bale and Joe Allen.
+Croatia have a superb home record, undefeated in home European Championship qualifiers since playing their first in 1994, while Wales were without key injured players such as Wayne Hennessey, Ben Davies and Brennan Johnson, as well as the retired Bale and Joe Allen.

 "It feels like a win," said Page.
 "When you get the equaliser like we did late on in the game it feels like a win.
 I think the lads deserved it for the effort they put in, they put a right shift in.